SimCity 2000: SimCity 2000 (Sega Saturn)

-The Saturn had several changes when compared to the original version of the game.
-The graphics were enhanced to showcase the power of the console's hardware with 3D animations for the buildings in the building query windows, and the buildings would change their appearances between 1950 and 2000.
+The Saturn had several changes when compared to the original version of the game to take advantage of its functionalities and limitations.
+The graphics were enhanced to showcase the power of the console's hardware with 3D animations for the buildings in the building query windows, and the buildings would change their appearances between 1950, 2000 and 2050.
+Taking advantage of CD-ROM technology, the game features a full CD-quality soundtrack as well as higher-quality sound effects and some FMV sequences including the opening which displays a scene of the Alien/Monster chasing a Launch Arco in space.
+The game, however, runs far slower than the original versions and is missing a few features including some of the disasters.
 The Braun Llama Dome doesn't appear in this version, instead, a Space Terminal which assists in the launching of the Arco appears instead.
-Several FMV sequences are also included, which the opening sequernce displays a scene of the Alien/Monster chasing a Launch Arco in space.
+In the Japanese release of the game, the statue awarded after reaching 30,000 population was replaced with one featuring Sonic the Hedgehog.